 In their work in the Pacific Northwest, the craftsmen at Red Leaf Group are privileged to work on many architecturally inspired buildings, but few as special (and challenging) as a modern neoclassical mansion completely clad and ornamented in American limestone.

-A private home nestled in the mountains, that we’re calling the Saint Clair Country Estate, this project took three years and 60 blocks of Saint Clair limestone to complete.
+A private home nestled in the mountains that we’re calling the Saint Clair Country Estate took three years and 60 blocks of Saint Clair limestone to complete.
 It was a project that challenged the team’s skills and tools, but ultimately left them grinning from the chance to showcase their talents.

 Today we talk with President Steffen Waite about the project that he says is a stone craftsman’s dream and hear how he and his team fabricated and installed 435 tons of custom stone work.
 Red Leaf Group, based in Vancouver, is three companies: Red Leaf Stone Products, knowledge, pre-cut stone supply, accessories and services; Architectural Stonemasonry, restoration, fabrication and installation; and Red Leaf Stone Anchors, drafting, engineering and manufacturing.

 I imagined most of your work is commercial and civic.
 Do you do a lot of residential work?
 On this project limestone is literally everywhere from landscape to pool to cladding to railing.
 Is this home a unique residential project in terms of its scale and scope?

 Actually, in the Pacific Northwest, most of our work , 70 percent actually, is residential.
 Nevertheless, this home was unique relative to its caliber of classical detailing.
 We do not see this level of architectural detailing on a regular basis.

 What went into the construction of this stone wall: